For steps on how to set up a shift, refer here: Creating Shift Template

 Employee [CP] Test was assigned a half-day shift on 2 Sept and 3 Sept 2025.

-A) Leave Application
+A) Scenario for Leave Application

 Any leave applied on a day assigned with a half-day shift will be counted as 0.5 day instead of a full day.